-Such was the official statement of the Government Plenipotentiary for the Security of Information Space of the Republic of Poland in late 2022, where several cyber attacks were attributed to Russian hackers: (...) through hostile operations in cyberspace Russia wants to exert pressure on Poland, as a frontline country and a key Ukraine's ally on the NATO eastern flank.
-Those included DDoS attacks carried out by the pro-Russian hacktivist group NoName057(16) as a response to a resolution of the Polish Parliament
+Such was the official statement of the Government Plenipotentiary for the Security of Information Space of the Republic of Poland in late 2022, where several cyber attacks were attributed to Russian hackers: (...) through hostile operations in cyberspace Russia wants to exert pressure on Poland, as a frontline country and a key Ukraine's ally on the NATO eastern flank67.
+Those included DDoS attacks carried out by the pro-Russian hacktivist group NoName057(16) as a response to a resolution of the Polish Parliament of December 2022 recognising Russia as a state sponsor of terrorism68, as well as the creation of data collection websites through phishing.

-&lt;sup>65 Annual Report on the activities of Latvian State Security Service (VDD) in 2022..., p.
+65 Annual Report on the activities of Latvian State Security Service (VDD) in 2022..., p.
 13.